mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 "Kip," thi whispered through tears.
 She let hae cry a bit more but her mind kept racing back and forth to all of the possibilities that could have led to this moment.

-"Is he ok?"
-She asked.

-Thi shook hae head.

-"Was it the fire?"

-Thi shook hae head again.

-"Do you know where he is?"

-"Mom," thi whispered with a tremble.

-"Your mother – he's with your mother?"

-Thi began to cry more and Mel held her shoulder out to cry on.
-For the moment, she believed Kip to be safe.

-"Linyu, please.
-Let me have this.
-I am bound to Kipnu."

-"Linyu, I'm sorry.
-I- I just... miss him."

-It smelled faintly of the ocean, but nothing else stood out to her. *What happened to you, Kip?
-How did a kaln find your pendant and then bring it all the way back here?*
 -->